-The 2035 MTP/SCS recognizes the impact that transportation and land use decisions have on the health of the region's residents.
+The 2045 MTP/SCS recognizes the impact that transportation and land use decisions have on the health of the region's residents.
 A substantial body of research shows that certain aspects of the transportation infrastructure, including public transit, sidewalks and safe street crossings near schools, and bicycle paths, are associated with more walking and bicycling, greater physical activity, and lower obesity rates.
+Local jurisdictions implementing Health in All Policies strategies can greatly help improve public health in local communities.
 The Plan supports the integration of transportation and land use policies to promote improved public health.
-The 2035 MTP/SCS seeks to promote active transportation options, and a decrease in bicycle and pedestrian fatalities and injuries through increased funding of active transportation facilities and transportation demand management measures.
+The 2045 MTP/SCS seeks to promote active transportation options, and a decrease in bicycle and pedestrian fatalities and injuries through increased funding of active transportation facilities and transportation demand management measures.

-The 2035 MTP/SCS also sets forth a vision for a less carbon intensive vehicle fleet.
-Through partial zero and zero-emission vehicle technologies, the 2035 MTP/SCS promotes a more sustainable future for the region that includes less tail pipe emissions from the vehicles that are on the road.
+The 2045 MTP/SCS also sets forth a vision for a less carbon intensive vehicle fleet.
+Through partial zero and zero-emission vehicle technologies, the 2045 MTP/SCS promotes a more sustainable future for the region that includes less tail pipe emissions from the vehicles that are on the road.